Tench: Economic significance

-Tench are edible, working well in recipes that would otherwise call for carp, but are rarely eaten these days.
+Tench are edible, working well in recipes that would otherwise call for carp, but are not commonly consumed.
 They are shoaling fish that are popular quarries for coarse angling in rivers, lakes and canals.
 Tench, particularly golden tench, are also kept as ornamental fish in ponds as they are bottom feeders that help to keep the waterways clean and healthy.